 Wormcounts for Dogs and Other Companion Animals

-Wormcount.com Ltd offers worm count, lungworm and giardia tests for dogs and all other companion animals.
+Wormcount.com Ltd offers parasite testing for dogs, cats, reptiles, camelids and all other animals.
 Our tests screen for ascarids, hookworms, threadworms, whipworms, tapeworm and lungworm.
 Our screens provide you with a detailed insight into the internal parasitic health of your animal.
 All companion animals are capable of picking up parasites which may make them seriously ill and can even be fatal.
 Many of these parasites can also be passed on to you or your family, potentially causing serious health problems including blindness, respiratory issues and gastric problems.
 Children playing with animals are especially in danger of picking up worm eggs on their hands from the animal’s environment, which is then an easy path for parasites to enter their bodies.

 Until Wormcount.com was created, routine worm counts for dogs and other companion animals were expensive and time consuming, as they were carried out almost exclusively by a Vet.
 Whilst there is nothing wrong with this process, it takes up a Vet’s very valuable diagnostic surgery time on a routine process.